 Expats planning on doing business in New Zealand are sure to find that the country's friendly yet professional corporate atmosphere is well suited to their ambitions.

-The country has a reputation for encouraging foreign investment.
-In addition to this, its openness to international trade, lack of government and business corruption and free-market economic reforms mean that it is recognised as one of the most business-friendly countries in the world.
+New Zealand's openness to international trade, lack of government and business corruption, free-market economic reforms, and its reputation for encouraging foreign investment mean that it is recognised as one of the most business-friendly countries in the world.

 Its stellar reputation for business does, however, mean that there is a high degree of competition.
 Having an awareness of the country’s business norms will give expats an added advantage in the corporate environment.

 Generally, from 8am or 9am to 5pm, Monday to Friday; and sometimes 9am to 12.30pm on Saturdays.

 The business dress code in New Zealand is difficult to pin down, although appearing well groomed and presentable is highly valued.
 In more formal business settings, men tend to wear traditional dark suits while women wear business suits or conservative dresses.
 Some industries do, however, exhibit a relaxed dress code where jeans and sports jackets are not an uncommon sight.
 The dress code of the office is entirely dependent on the industry.

 Greetings in New Zealand are generally casual and consist of a handshake and direct eye contact.